haider10954/Laravel-Test-Task/README.md

 </p>

 ## About Project
-A project in laravel with frontend (Blade Engine)
+A project in laravel with frontend (Blade Engine) and I have used FOXIA Theme

 ## Commands